Lawns are one of the most intensive and time consuming areas of maintenance in a garden, but the rewards of a well kept lawn are great.

 Trimming around the lawn gives a sharp edge that is very pleasing to the eye.
 You can buy a half moon edging iron that should only be used once or twice a year.
 At other times use long-handled edging shears to maintain a neat appearance every time you mow.

-Have the blades of your mower sharpened at least once a year.
-Blunt mower blades are very damaging to your lawn because they rip the grass instead of cutting it.
+Have the blades of your lawn mower sharpened at least once a year.
+Blunt lawn mower blades are very damaging to your lawn because they rip the grass instead of cutting it.
 This results in blades of grass that turn white at the tips and become more prone to lawn diseases.